Tennessee lawmaker apologizes after racially offensive joke

-NASHVILLE, Tenn.
-(AP) -- A white Tennessee lawmaker has asked for forgiveness on the House floor after he made a racially offensive joke hours before to a black representative.
+A white Tennessee lawmaker has asked for forgiveness on the House floor after he made a racially offensive joke hours before to a black representative.

 Earlier that Monday, while chairing a House panel, Representative Mike Carter had made the offhand remark about Democratic Rep. Joe Towns while trying to get his attention.